Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 If you are not familiar with them, simply go to the [Branches Page](https://github.com/Fermat-ORG/iop-profile-server/branches/) of the repository and find a branch that starts with `release/` and click on its name.
 Then click the *Clone or download* green button on the right side.
 Then click the *Download ZIP* link and save the file to your disk.
 Unzip the file to any folder of your choice.
 This folder will be called `$InstDir` in the text below.

-## Download IoP Server Library Source Codes
+## Download IoP SDK for .NET Core Source Codes

-Profile Server project has a dependency on [IoP Server Library](https://github.com/Fermat-ORG/iop-server-library) project.
-In order to compile Profile Server, you will need to download the source code of IoP Server Library and have it in the right directory.
-Just as in case of Profile Server, you need to find the latest release branch on the [Branches Page](https://github.com/Fermat-ORG/iop-server-library/branches/) of IoP Server Library repository and download it or clone it.
-You need to put the source code of IoP Server Library into a directory called `iop-server-library` on the same level as your `$InstDir`.
+Profile Server project has a dependency on [IoP SDK for .NET Core](https://github.com/Fermat-ORG/iop-sdk-netcore) project.
+In order to compile Profile Server, you will need to download the source code of IoP SDK for .NET Core and have it in the right directory.
+Just as in case of Profile Server, you need to find the latest release branch on the [Branches Page](https://github.com/Fermat-ORG/iop-sdk-netcore/branches/) of IoP SDK for .NET Core repository and download it or clone it.
+You need to put the source code of IoP SDK for .NET Core into a directory called `iop-sdk-netcore` on the same level as your `$InstDir`.

 ## Build Profile Server